 The maximum number of participants per task will be the maximum number of students in the class established by the law in force for each level.

 No. To participate, a teacher from the school must register.

-This awareness raising programme and its teaching materials were developed based on the syllabus and can be specifically worked on in tutoring sessions, as well as through these basic skills:
+This educational action programme and its teaching materials have been prepared based on the curriculum and can be worked on through the following Core Competences:

-No. They are only a tool to assist teachers in their task to introduce this year’s topic to their students and how to tackle the project to be submitted.
+No. They are just a tool to make it easier for teachers to introduce their students to this year's topic and a suggested approach the work to be presented.